 Group Health Overview

-Group Health provides medical coverage and care to more than 600,000 residents in Washington state and North Idaho who are covered by health plans offered by Group Health Cooperative or its subsidiaries, Group Health Options, Inc., and KPS Health Plans.
+Group Health provides medical coverage and care to around 630,000 residents in Washington state and North Idaho who are covered by health plans offered by Group Health Cooperative or its subsidiaries, Group Health Options, Inc., and KPS Health Plans.
 Nearly two-thirds of members receive care at Group Health Medical Centers.

 Group Health Cooperative